 The influence of Fairy Tale: Hansel and Gretel as ur-Story

 In general, male villains are WYSIWG.
-There are exceptions, of course, because a lot of villains are tricksters, independent of gender.
-But the villanous trickster who infiltrates the family home, pretending to be nurturer when she is no such thing, is a gendered archetype.
+Even when they’re tricksters, we know they’re tricksters.
+But the villainous trickster who infiltrates the family home, pretending to be nurturer when she is no such thing, is a gendered archetype.
 In fairytales we see this woman played out as the step-mother, which is something the Grimm brothers changed (from plain old evil mother) to make the tales more palatable for a child audience.
+(Evil mums are more scary than evil step-mums.)

-Betsy Bird is pointing out that Coraline has been influenced by Alice In Wonderland, which has a mythic structure underneath but weird things happen which seem random and disconnected.
+In a discussion about another book entirely, Betsy Bird happens to point out that Coraline has been influenced by Alice In Wonderland, which has a mythic structure underneath but weird things happen which seem random and disconnected.
 A girl goes ‘down a rabbit hole’ (or through a small door) into a parallel universe, not so far from home at all.
 The story is populated by eccentrics who follow their own logic.
 For critics, it is very difficult to analyse Coraline as a real child.
 Coraline eludes the adult critic – like Freud’s “Dora” and Carroll’s Alice.
 She’s often quite opaque.

-Thomas Byrne offers a much wider list of influences on Neil Gaiman’s work, noting that Gaiman is one of the contemporary authors who creates more nuanced characters:
+Thomas Byrne offers a much wider list of influences on Neil Gaiman’s work, noting that Gaiman is one of the contemporary authors who creates more nuanced characters than usual:

 The Specific Influence Of Mrs Clifford